mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 ### No Configuration File Clutter

 I have opted not to have a run-time configuration file in xwm.
-Everyone seems to have a config file these days that is either placed in an obscure directory, "hidden" from plain site or cluttering my home directory.
-I hate config files (and they hate me).
+Everyone seems to have a configuration file these days that is either placed in an obscure directory, "hidden" from plain site or cluttering the home directory.
+I hate configuration files (and they hate me).
 Not doing so forces the user to glimpse into the source which, to me, is a habit that all existing and new Unix users should be doing.

 ### Empower The User To Create Their Own Experience